michaelnisi/troubled/data/posts/2018/podest.md

 #### Apps are made of priorities and compromises

-I have forgotten how I first listened, with iTunes and iPod, I think.
+I have forgotten how I intitially listened, with iTunes and iPod, I think.
 Later, on iPhone, I began with Apple [Podcasts](https://itunes.apple.com/us/app/podcasts/id525463029), and later [Downcast](https://itunes.apple.com/us/app/downcast/id393858566), which I used for quite some time.
 Then came [Instacast](https://itunes.apple.com/us/app/instacast-core/id108386833), which I liked, but as it turned out, didn’t scale to hundreds of subscriptions.
 I had to return to Apple Podcasts.
-I kept trying [Overcast](https://overcast.fm) occasionally, but stuck with Apple Podcasts, apparently made by developers who did not listen to podcasts, at least back then.
+I kept trying [Overcast](https://overcast.fm), but stuck with Apple Podcasts, apparently made by developers who did not listen to podcasts, at least back then.

 Apps are made of priorities and compromises.
 From time to time, I try one of the newer apps coming out, but find them confusing.
-If a podcast app requires me to bear its tutorial, something went wrong.
+If a podcast app requires me to wade through a tutorial, something went wrong.
 This all goes to show, after a decade of listening, I have not found a podcast app I enjoy—here be dragons.

 #### You're holding it wrong

 My way of consuming podcasts might be unfit for the available apps.
 How do I listen to podcasts?
 I don’t walk the streets with headphones and I don’t have a commute.
 I listen at home, walking around the house, doing chors, while shaving or in bed before sleep, without headphones, using the internal device speakers—another reason why I prefer larger devices.
 For pausing and resuming playback and skipping I use the watch, with the phone in my pocket or placed somewhere near.
 I never use AirPlay or listen over the stereo.
 Podcasts are near-field audio for me, they are personal.
 When another person enters the room, I stop playback.
 I quit listening on walks, prefering sounds of nature, the city, or company.

 Constanly trying out new podcasts, my subscriptions level around one hundred podcasts.
-Three of my regulars, I love and have been listening to for years, are [Scriptnotes](http://scriptnotes.net), [Longform](https://longform.org/podcast), and the [New Yorker Fiction](https://www.newyorker.com/podcast/fiction) podcast.
+Three of my longtime favorites are [Scriptnotes](http://scriptnotes.net), [Longform](https://longform.org/podcast), and the [New Yorker Fiction](https://www.newyorker.com/podcast/fiction) podcast.

-I never tinker with playback speed.
-Podcasts are sound, editors put effort into that shit.
-At what speed do you listen to music?

-Chapters?
-I don’t need those.
-That’s what episodes are for, skipping forward means next episode.
-Don’t @ me.

 #### What do I want

-Can I shift priorities and combine compromises in a way that lets me build a better podcasts app?

 - Audio and video playback including streaming
 - Use the app offline
 - Clear user interface
 - Good search for shows and episodes
-- Enriching landscape mode
+- Informative lists leveraging landscape mode
-- Read about episodes before playing them
+- Browse and read show notes while playing
 - Access from all my devices
-- Solid skipping via Control Center and Apple Watch
+- Control Center and Apple Watch controls

-And what we all want: a snappy experience, a full battery, and not being bothered.
-I just want to listen to podcasts, that’s it.
+And what we all want, from all apps, a snappy user interface that stays of the way and a full battery.

 #### Inverted approach to building it

+Can I shift priorities and combine compromises in a way that lets me build a better podcast app?
+Probably not, such an app would exist by now, wouldn’t it?

-The user interface of a podcast app is challenging, it has to communicate two narratives, information and playback.
-You can look at one thing, while you are playing another thing.
-A browser and a player.
+The user interface of a podcast app is challenging, it has to communicate two narratives in parllel, information and playback.
+It’s different from Netflix in that way, the video app doesn’t let you browse, while you are watching.
+With an audio app you can be listening to one thing, while you’re looking at another—a player and a browser.
+Additionally, a good podcast app, while focusing on audio, must integrate video playback.

+Boosting my chances for coming up with something new, I deleted all podcast apps from my devices and went to work.
+If I wanted to listen to podcasts, I had to build an app, that was in 2014.
+Apple just had announced Swift, a good time to start an app, with me as its [first customer](https://github.com/joyent/eng/blob/master/docs/index.md#rule-1-fcs-quality-all-the-time).

 [![Podest](/img/podest.svg "Podest Logotype")](https://itunes.apple.com/us/app/podest/id794983364)

-Once I had a somewhat working prototype, I quit using other apps.
-I deleted them from my phone to go about this fresh.
-This was great for motivation, when my app didn’t work, I wasn’t able to listen to podcasts.
-I’m the [first customer](https://github.com/joyent/eng/blob/master/docs/index.md#rule-1-fcs-quality-all-the-time), dogfooding daily builds.
+The obvious approach would be to start with an audio player, building the app around it.
+Instead, to foster innovation, I decided to work on searching and browsing first, before concerning myself with playback.
+I’ve structured the project analogous to the application flow: searching, browsing, and playback.

+In parallel I worked on parsing.
+Podcasts, not unlike blogs, are published as XML feeds with enclosed media files, plain references to the audio files.
+Quickly it became apparent that parsing on the device would not scale.
+You can parse a few feeds, but not hundreds.
+Alone the required network connection would kill the performance and the battery.
+I wrote two streaming parsers for the server side feed cache, I was about to build, [pickup](https://github.com/michaelnisi/pickup) for Node and [feeder](https://github.com/michaelnisi/feeder) in Erlang—not committing to a stack just yet.

+Actually, when I started tinkering with this podcast app idea, the first thing I wrote was a [chapter parser](https://github.com/michaelnisi/MNAVChapters)—now used in Castro.

 Podest is a simple, yet powerful podcast app.
-Obviously, this late in the party I’m not trying to compete with the quantity of features, but with quality.
+Obviously, this late in the party, I can’t compete by increasing the number of features, but I can compete in quality.
+It helps that Podest is all Swift—don’t @ me.

 [![Podest](/img/podest_app_icon.svg "Podest App Icon")](https://itunes.apple.com/us/app/podest/id794983364)